Def La Desh & The Fresh Witness

+Background

 Esther Van Der Weerd and Natasha Munster began their careers in Enschede, the Netherlands performing in local fairs.
 On the other side of the world, lead singer Wendy Alane Wright, born in New York City, was singing in talent shows and doing backing vocals for various artists.
 In 1990, CNR records A&R executive Ronald van Der Meyden and hit producers Quincy Lizer and Cooly D brought these 3 performers together in Europe to form Def La Desh and the Fresh Witness.
 King mc also did writing for the group and some production.
 Their 1991 debut album 2 Timin' contained the popular hit single "Feel The Rhythm", which reached #20 in the Nederlands Top 40 Charts.
 Its video was in rotation on music networks like BET, MTV and VH1.
 Known for their new jack sound, the group enjoyed commercial success in the early 1990s.
 “Feel The Rhythm,” “Check Out The Ska” and “Tear It Up” appeared in numerous television shows and on numerous compilation CDs worldwide.

 After Def La Desh, lead singer Wendy Alane Wright went on to work with many notables from 1999 to 2006, including Candy Dulfer, Tony Scott, Johnny Lang, Jeff Trachta, Philip Michael Thomas, Billie Myers, Linda De Mol and blues legend Solomon Burke.
 She toured with Wayne Brady and opened for Royce Rose, Basic Black, The Four Tops and Nell Carter.
 She wrote and co-produced the song "Feel Good" for Tatjana Simic which was a pop hit throughout Europe.

 Wendy Alane Wright has released three solo Cds; "As I Am" (2007), "Real Love" (2007) and "I want Your Love" (2006).